Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Deferred Proofs

 \subsection{Proof of Theorem \ref{thm:main_result}}

-\begingroup \allowdisplaybreaks To prove the desired result, we first use the fact that the objective function in \eqref{eq:mro_reform} is separable in $\Sigma$ and $(\aff,\mu)$ to derive a closed-form solution for the optimal feedforward term $\aff$ in terms of $K$.
+\begingroup \allowdisplaybreaks To prove the desired result, we first use the fact that the objective function in \eqref{eq:mro_reform} is separable in $\Sigma$ and $(\aff,\mu)$ to derive a closed-form solution for the optimal open-loop control input $\aff$ in terms of the feedback control gain matrix $K$.
 We then solve the inner maximization with respect to $\Sigma$.

 Using the reformulation of the worst-case expected regret provided in \eqref{eq:mroc_separable}, we can rewrite the \DRROC problem \eqref{eq:mroc} as

 By Lemma \ref{lem:minimax_xy}, the inner minimax problem in $(\aff,\mu)$ has an optimal value of $r_1 \|C(K)\|_\infty$, which is attained by the solution $\aff^\opt=-\Delta \muNom$.
 To solve the remaining maximization in $\Sigma$, take any fixed $K\in\Lcal$.
 Then, we can upper bound the optimal value of the maximization problem in $\Sigma$ by dropping the positive semidefiniteness condition on $\Sigma$ as follows: